Warm-starting outer approximation for parameterized convex MINLP: Introduction

+Other applications where warm-starting can be particularly useful include sparse linear regression and hybrid model predictive control.
+These applications, as well as multiobjective problems, are included as test problems in Section \ref{sec:num_exp} on numerical results.

-The paper is organized as follow.
-First in Section \ref{sec:background}, the problem of interest is specified and some key concepts are introduced.
-Then in Section \ref{sec:prob_form}, some theory of the problem is formulated and in Section \ref{sec:algorithm} the algorithms considered are presented.
-In Section \ref{sec:num_exp} the numerical experiments for five test problems are presented and the the results are analysed.
-Then finally in Section \ref{sec:conclusions} conclusions are drawn from the numerical results.
+The paper is organized as follows.
+First, in Section \ref{sec:background}, we present the parameterized convex MINLP framework and introduce some key concepts.
+Then, in Section \ref{sec:prob_form}, some theoretical results for the problem are formulated, and in Section \ref{sec:algorithm} the proposed algorithms are presented.
+In Section \ref{sec:num_exp} numerical experiments for five types of test problems are presented and the results are analyzed.
+Finally, we give some conclusions and ideas for future research in Section \ref{sec:conclusions}.